josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind.md

 <CalloutPlusQuote>

-The complexity never dies; we just trade frequent inconveniences for sporadic agony.
+The complexity never dies; we just trade frequent inconvenience for sporadic agony.

 </CalloutPlusQuote>